getvictor/website/content/posts/engineering-transparency/index.md

 There is no hiding or pretending.
 Just reality, laid bare.

 That's when it hit me.
 The problem at my old company wasn't Alex.
 He wasn't slacking off.
 He was overwhelmed, like the rest of us.
-Everyone was reacting to noise instead of following signal.
-No one had the authority, or the clarity, to say what actually mattered.
+Everyone was reacting to the noise instead of following the signal.
+No one had the authority or clarity to say what actually mattered.

 **This wasn't a communication problem.
 It was a trust and transparency problem.** And the absence of that created a frustrating, demoralizing fog.
 Everyone thought they were doing the right thing, yet nothing moved forward.